chaesangyeob/chat_app/README.md

 There are Two folder which are "server" and "client".

-you should npm install in both folder
+you should npm install and npm start in both folder

 ### example
 ```